|

 April 14, 2020

-All you do is love on them and take care of them until the rescue notifies you that the dog/cat has found a home.
-You will be sad and probably cry as you have probably become attached to them, and then that is when the warm fuzzy feeling kicks in.
-You then realize YOU saved a life!
-Most ALL rescues supply everything you will need.
+All you do is love on them and take care of them until the rescue notifies you that the dog or cat has found a home.
+You will be sad and probably cry as you have likely become attached to them — and then that is when the warm fuzzy feeling kicks in.
+You realize YOU saved a life!
+Most rescues supply everything you will need.
 You just supply the love and the home.

 |